Metric Entropy and the Optimal Prediction of Chaotic Signals: Optimal prediction of toral automorphisms

 is less than $tol$.
 For the computations reported in this section, $tol=0.1$.
 The $n$ found in this way is the expected length of fit.
 The $t^{\ast}$ which gives the maximum expected length of fit is chosen.
 The sequences $x_{t*+1},x_{t^{\ast}+2},\ldots$ and $x_{T+1},x_{T+2},\ldots$ are compared to determine the actual length of fit, which is denoted by $t_{pade}$.

 In Table \ref{tab:torus-2d}, we list $t_{best}$ (the best fit from the past defined as in \prettyref{eq:length-of-fit}), $t_{embed}$, and $t_{pade}$.
 For the embedding predictor, we took $2d$ to be the embedding dimension.
 By going down the table, we can easily detect that the entropy $H$ is greater than $1$.
-It is evident that the embedding predictor falls well short of being optimal, while the Padé predictor which resolves the distance between segments of the signal into stable and unstable components, approaches optimality.
+It is evident that the embedding predictor falls well short of being optimal, while the Padé predictor approaches optimality.

-Both the embedding predictor and the Padé predictor implicitly assume the dimension of the torus to be known, which is not true if we are given the signal $x_{0},\ldots,x_{T}$ explicitly and nothing more.
-The dimension can be calculated using one of the methods mentioned in the next section or it can be found by trial and error by checking the effectiveness of the Padé predictor.
-Such details are not terribly relevant here as our purpose is simply to show that the distance between segments of a signal can be decomposed into components in a restricted setting and that such a decomposition leads to optimal prediction.

 From Figure \ref{fig:torus-2d}, we see that the best fit from the past does not agree too well with the signal at $T-1$, $T-2$, and so on.
-However, it suddently slams into the signal starting at $T$ and closely tracts the signal for more than $12$ iterates.
+However, it rapidly converges to the signal starting at $T$ and closely tracks the signal for more than $12$ iterates.
 The embedding predictor on the other hand does too good a job of fitting the past, but tracks only $5$ iterates from $T$ onwards.
 The Padé predictor produces a match that requires a few iterates in the past to be close enough for exponential extrapolation.
-Except for that, it reproduces the behavior of the best fit where the signal segment that is chosen from the history of the signal slams into the signal at $t=T$ and then tracks it for a number of iterates.
+Except for that, it reproduces the behavior of the best fit where the signal segment that is chosen from the history of the signal converges rapidly to the signal at $t=T$ and then tracks it for a number of iterates.

 Table \ref{tab:torus-3d} and Figure \ref{fig:torus-3d} refer to the toral automorphism defined by \prettyref{eq:toral-auto-3d}.
 By going down Table \ref{tab:torus-3d} and comparing it with Table \ref{tab:torus-2d}, we notice that the automorphism of $\mathbb{T}^{3}$ has lower entropy than the automorphism of $\mathbb{T}^{2}$.
 The tendency of the embedding predictor to fit into the past is very pronounced in the middle plot of Figure \ref{fig:torus-3d}.